8base/Documentation/docs/projects/backend/development-tools-sdk-auth-readme.md

 ### Auth Strategies

-All required settings values for initializing the Auth module can be collected from an [Authentication Profile](/projects/backend/authentication#authorization) created in the 8base management console.
+All required settings values for initializing the Auth module can be collected from an [Authentication Profile](/projects/backend/authentication#authorization) created in the 8base console.

 #### AUTH0_AUTH